Candle Care Tips

 Why Candle Care Matters

-Proper candle care is essential—not only for the safety of your home and family but also to extend the life and performance of your candle.
+Proper candle care is essential not only for the safety of your home and loved ones, but also for maximizing the longevity and performance of your candle.

-This Universal Candle Care Guide applies to all candles you own, not just ours.
-We’re committed to your safety and want every candle-burning experience to be both enjoyable and secure.
+This Universal Candle Care Guide is designed for all candles, not just ours.
+Your safety is our priority, and we want every candle-burning experience to be both safe and enjoyable.

 =============================================================